The InSAR absolute phase amid singularities

 \subsection{Absolute phase singularities}

 I define an \textit{absolute phase singularity} to be any point $\wb_2$ for which the coherence vanishes somewhere along the path $\Gamma^{\mathrm{a}}_{\wb_2}$.
-The set of all such points, $A$, also contains the phase singularities.
-The absolute phase is defined for all $\wb_2$ in
+The set of all such points, $A$, contains the phase singularities (for which the wrapped phase is undefined) as well as points for which the wrapped phase is defined.
+The absolute phase is not defined in $A$, but it is for all $\wb_2$ in

 provided $\Wa$ is path connected.
 Within $\Wa$, the absolute phase is a smooth function, provided $\Gamma^{\mathrm{a}}$ varies smoothly with $\wb_2$ and $\gamma(\wb_2)$ is a smooth function.